 10 of 11

 You walk your dog at least three times per day.
-But some dogs, like puppies or pets with a medical condition, need to go more often.
+But some dogs need to go more often.
 When either is the case, a grass wee pad can make life more convenient when nature calls.

 Dirt-free grass that's hydroponically grown like Fresh Patch absorbs urine and controls stinky odors naturally.
 Even better, natural wee pads like these don't require regular maintenance because they're disposable.Continue to 11 of 11 below.